 Two-time Olympic speed skating medalist plans comeback from injury

-``The first thing that went through my mind was that I hoped I wouldn’t be paralyzed,″ Ziegelmeyer said Sunday at Albany Medical Center.
+``The first thing that went through my mind was that I hoped I wouldn’t be paralyzed,″ she said Sunday.

-Ziegelmeyer’s mother encouraged her to skate after a pediatrician noticed hyperactivity and advised that Nikki become involved in a sport.
+Ziegelmeyer’s mother encouraged her to skate after a pediatrician noticed hyperactivity and advised that she become involved in a sport.
 After trying roller skating and swimming, she settled on short track speed skating, where competitors race around a 111-meter ice oval.
-With crowded confines and frequent lane changes, the sport looks a little like roller derby.
+With crowded confines and frequent lane changes, the sport resembles roller derby.
 It made its Olympic debut in 1992.

 But her skating career hasn’t always been easy.
 In 1994, the 18-year-old announced she would retire from the sport to try to live a ``real life″ and pay for legal fees in a dispute with U.S. Speedskating.
 She ran up legal bills in a successful fight against U.S. Speedskating over code of conduct violations.
 She now calls the issue a ``misunderstanding.″